-Embedded versions of the universal tools, designated supports, and accommodations are provided digitally through the test delivery system while non-embedded versions are provided at the local level through means other than the test delivery system.
+Embedded versions of the universal tools, designated supports, and accommodations are provided digitally through the test delivery system, while non-embedded versions are provided at the local level through means other than the test delivery system.
 The choice between embedded and non-embedded universal tools and designated supports should be based on the individual student's needs.
 The decision should reflect the student's prior use of, and experience with, both embedded and non-embedded universal tools, designated supports, and accommodations.
-It is important to note that although print on demand is a non-embedded accommodation, permission for students to request printing must first be set in the Administration and Registration Tools (ART) or the member's comparable platform.
+It is important to note that although print on demand is a non-embedded accommodation, permission for students to request printing must first be set in the test registration tool.